Guide businesses, policymakers, and researchers by analysing emerging technologies and how they impact society

 You will learn from researchers and staff members who are also part of the Dutch Research School for Philosophy (OZSW) and the Netherlands Graduate Research School for Science, Technology & Modern Culture (WTMC).

-You can customise your Master’s by choosing elective courses to gain deeper insights into a specific topic of your interest.
-If you want to pursue an academic career, you can apply for the 4TU Ethics and Technology track to expand your research skills.
+You can customise your Master’s by choosing elective courses or participate in one of three tracks to gain deeper insights into a specific topic of your interest.
+If you want to pursue an academic career, you should consider applying for the 4TU Ethics and Technology track to expand your research skills.

 4TU Ethics and Technology Track